hwang2006/finetuning-gpt-oss-on-hpc/README.md

 ### SLURM batch template (example)

-This script trains on all GPUs allocated to the job by calling the host wrapper run_train.sh (which itself launches the container).
-Save it as train_llm.sbatch and submit with sbatch train_llm.sbatch.
+This script trains on all GPUs allocated to the job by calling the host wrapper `run_train.sh` (which itself launches the container).
+Save it as `train_llm.sbatch` and submit with `sbatch train_llm.sbatch`.

 ```bash
 #!/bin/bash